Artimi/waktu/README.md

 ## Usage ##

 ### Travis CI ###
-Every commit neng is built and tested using Travis CI.
-You can see result at [neng travis page](https://travis-ci.org/Artimi/neng).
+Every commit waktu is built and tested using Travis CI.
+You can see result at [TBD](#).

 ## License ##
-This program is licensed under MIT license.
+This program is licensed under MIT license (see LICENSE file for more information).